colonelpanichacks/drone-mesh-mapper/README.md

    cd drone-mapper
    python3 mesh-mapper.py
    ```

+   The web interface will be available at `http://localhost:5000`

 ### **Auto-Start Setup (Linux)**

-Use the cronstall script to set up automatic startup on system reboot:
+Use the cronstall script to automatically start the mapper on system reboot:

 ```bash
 # Navigate to cronstall folder